 A nice feature for this controller is that is has a built-in battery so no more AAA or AA batteries.
 You can also charge your phone FROM the controller thanks to its large battery which is nice for long gaming sessions.
 I also love the HID (Human Interface Device) mode for emulators as games must support the regular mode natively.
 Emulators respond nicely to this controller and it has more than enough buttons for what you need.

 Overall, if you need more buttons and a full-sized experience, the Pro Hero is a perfect choice, just be ready to get used to some stiff buttons and a weird D-pad.

 The Mobile market is seeing a lot more PC ports and higher quality AAA games being released that aren’t freemium.
 We all know the less the freemium the better…well not quite.
 A few games have been released that did pretty well with the freemium model, but nonetheless, the mobile market really shined this year.

 Hearthstone: Heroes of Warcraft

 What makes Hearthstone so great?
 Not only is it full of more Warcraft; it’s a CCG done right.
-With rich visuals and addictive gameplay there’s not much more you could ask for.
-The rich content and hours of battling is what keeps you glued to your iPad and not many games can keep you there for even 5 minutes.
+With rich visuals and addictive gameplay, there’s not much more you could ask for.
+The rich content and hours of battling are what keeps you glued to your iPad and not many games can keep you there for even 5 minutes.

 Mobile games have come a long way.
 Same goes for mobile MMOs or similar games.
 Kritika is the only mobile MMO style game where I actually enjoyed the combat and didn’t nearly fall asleep while playing.
 While it is free-to-play with heavy-handed microtransactions; you can easily climb the levels without paying a dime.